rsta2/minisynth/README.md

 | EFFECTS    | REVERB   | Decay     | %    | 0-50      | 20      | Rate of decay        |         |
 | EFFECTS    | REVERB   | Volume    | %    | 0-30      | 0       | Wet/dry ratio        |         |

-(*) Waveform can be: Sine, Square, Sawtooth, Triangle, Pulse 12.5% or Pulse 25%
+(*) Waveform can be: Sine, Square, Sawtooth, Triangle, Pulse 12.5%, Pulse 25% or Noise (Noise not for LFO)

 MiniSynth Pi provides two VCOs, one runs at the pitch frequency, the other at pitch frequency detuned by a configurable value (max. half semitone - or +, default 100% = Detune off).